tnir/codestream/vs/src/CodeStream.VisualStudio.Vsix.x64/publish/README.md

 - Get actionable information, such as errors, vulnerabilities and non-compliant SLOs, for the services built from your code.
 - Investigate errors more quickly by stepping through the stack trace and collaborating with teammates.

-### Integrations

-- **Issue Trackers:** Asana, Azure DevOps, Bitbucket, GitHub, GitHub Enterprise, GitLab, GitLab Self-Managed, Jira, Linear, Shortcut, Trello, YouTrack
-- **Messaging Services:** Slack, Microsoft Teams

 ### Requirements

 - This version of CodeStream requires Visual Studio 2022, version 17.6 or later.
-For Visual Studio 2019, [check here](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream-vs).
 CodeStream is also available for [JetBrains](https://plugins.jetbrains.com/plugin/12206-codestream) or [VS Code](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream).
 - Your repository must be managed by Git, or a Git hosting service like GitHub.
 - For Windows users, CodeStream now requires a 64-bit version of the OS.